maneerlik/kotlin-koans/README.md

 <a name="data-classes"></a>
 ### Data classes
-Learn about <a href="https://kotlinlang.org/docs/classes.html">classes</a>, <a href="https://kotlinlang.org/docs/properties.html">properties</a> and <a href="https://kotlinlang.org/docs/data-classes.html">data classes</a> and then rewrite the following Java code to Kotlin:
+:label: Learn about <a href="https://kotlinlang.org/docs/classes.html">classes</a>, <a href="https://kotlinlang.org/docs/properties.html">properties</a> and <a href="https://kotlinlang.org/docs/data-classes.html">data classes</a> and then rewrite the following Java code to Kotlin:
 ```Java
 public class Person {
     private final String name;